section-engineering-education/engineering-education/content/articles/how-to-deploy-streamlit-app-with-docker/index.md

 ### Deploying a simple streamlit app using docker from scratch

-Docker is a virtualization platform that is designed to create, run and deploy applications through the use of containers.
+Docker is a virtualization platform that is designed to create, run, and deploy applications through the use of containers.
 We shall use docker to deploy a simple machine learning app built using Streamlit.

-In this tutorial, we will first create a simple machine learning model, save it into a pickle file to be loaded into our platform, and finally create its interface using Streamlit.
+In this tutorial, we will first create a simple machine learning model, save it into a pickle file to be loaded into our platform, and create its interface using Streamlit.
-Finally, after creating the Streamlit app, we shall use docker to deploy it.
+After creating the Streamlit app, we shall use docker to deploy it.

 ### Table of Content
 - [Prerequisites](#prerequisites)
 - [Building a simple machine learning model](#building-a-simple-machine-learning-model)
 - [Introduction to streamlit](#introduction-to-streamlit)